The hollyhock mallow (Malva alcea) is a low-maintenance and easy-to-grow perennial flower that adds a splash of bright color to any garden.

 Although it isn't particularly long-lived, it does self-sow readily if the conditions are right, so you might find new plants cropping up the following year.

 This upright species is ideal for use as a border plant and looks good in an informal wildflower meadow or cottage garden settings.
 Delivering large, vibrant, and showy pinkish-purple, five-petaled flowers in the summer and fall, they can even be picked and used as a pretty edible garnish for salads.
+It is not to be confused with the marshmallow plant.

 The dense, bushy foliage on the plant is also attractive, and this adds interest from early spring right through to the fall.
 The leaves and young shoots are also edible raw or cooked.
 Although they aren't full of flavor, they can make a good substitute for lettuce.